angelalien/VRDL-HW4/README.md

 > This process has been included in train.ipynb file.

-After running, you will get some output files: config.json, pytorch_model_3x.pt, predicted images.
+After running, you will get some output files: config.json, pytorch_model_3x.pt.
 The files structure is:
 ```
 results
   +- config.json